 - 1. Select the 'Enabled' checkbox of Password Aging. - 2.
-In the Password Aging Interval field, type a value or click to select a time option.
+In the 'Password aging interval' field, type a value or click time option.
 This setting determines how often users are requested to change their passwords. - If you type a value, the value must be followed by a time unit, such as '10 d.'
-See Time Units (on page 145).
+See Time Units (on page 148). - 3.
+Click Save.

-► To force users to create strong passwords:
+To force users to create strong passwords: